The Startling Prevalence Of Breast Cancer

 Evaluating Your Risk

-Because the rates of breast cancer are so high — alarmingly, one out of every seven or eight women will be diagnosed with it during their lifetime — all women should be on alert for signs of breast cancer, especially those with risk factors such as:
+Because the rates of breast cancer are so high — alarmingly, during a woman’s lifetime, one out of every seven or eight women will be diagnosed, which means every woman should be aware of and be able to identify the signs of breast cancer, especially those with risk factors such as:

 - Early onset of menarche (menstruation)